 10 Tips To Take Control of Your Time – How To Avoid Burn Out over Christmas

-I am a morning person and I love the lighter summer months and how productive you can be at all hours of the day.
+I am a morning person and I miss the lighter summer months and how productive you can be at all hours of the day.
 Yesterday was a day like any other.
 I jumped out of bed at the first tweet (of the old-school bird kind), eager to crack on and ‘get stuff done’.
 Never mind the sun that was yet to raise it’s sleepy head.
 I walked into my home office with a clear sense of what I wanted to accomplish.
 I sat down, turned on my laptop, and checked my email…

 Three hours later, after fighting several fires, I could hardly remember what I had set out to achieve.
 I’d let myself get ambushed.
 I was not taking control of my time.
 And I should know better.

 It’s easy to work more hours, whilst not being as productive as we should be.
 Ever heard of the term ‘busy fool’?
 Working longer and harder is not the answer if you want to keep your sanity.
 It’s time to focus on the right priorities.

 If you’re like me and you cram your diary full to breaking point, stop and think.
 Will you realistically get it all done?
 Is it sustainable in the long-term?
 Acknowledging this can be tremendously empowering.
 Once we admit that we aren’t going to get it all done, we’re in a much better position to make choices about what we are going to do.
 Instead of letting things fall through the cracks, we can intentionally push the unimportant things aside and focus our energy on the things that matter most.